 The first key task for the manager is to establish expectations.
-This should be a collaborative exercise where the employee shares their perspective on the goals and tasks that will make them successful in their role, and the manager shares his/her perspective as well.
-Together the employee and manager should define some mutually agreed upon expectations.
-Of course, if there is disagreement that cannot be reconciled, the manager must make a judgement call as to whose perspective will rule.
+This should be a collaborative exercise where the employee shares their perspective on the goals and tasks that will make them successful in their role, and the manager shares his/her perspective.
+Together the employee and manager should define some mutually agreed-upon expectations.
+Of course, if a disagreement cannot be reconciled, the manager must make a judgment call as to whose perspective will rule.

 In my opinion, the first and most foundational task of the manager is to engage the employee in the expectations conversation and ensure that clear, realistic expectations are established.